-Making the most of the floor area in your home is key in creating the most practical living space for your family.
-With property in London coming at a premium it’s sometimes more cost effective and better value for money to extend your home rather than moving.
-If you find you need additional space in your home there are 3 common places where you can extend and make every square meter count.
+The 3 most common extensions people choose link heavily to making the most of the floor area in your home.
+It is key in creating the most practical living space for your family.
+With property in London coming at a premium, it is sometimes more cost effective to extend your home rather than move.
+If you find you need additional space in your home, read on to learn about places for the 3 most common extensions.
+We will show you how to make every square metre count.

-The typical Victorian Terrace side return is generally quite small – usually measuring under 2 meters wide and between 3 and 6 meters long.
-Apart from being useful for storing wheelie bins, bikes or garden equipment, they are essentially dead space which would be better incorporated into your home.
-Although a side return extension may only add a few square meters of new space, it’s not really size that counts here.
-Instead, it’s more about the combination of the new space and the original footprint of the property and how you go about designing the combined space as a whole.
-By opening up the small, narrow corridors of a Victorian terrace you can create an open plan environment and maxim your space.
+The typical Victorian terrace side return is generally quite small.
+It usually measures under 2 metres wide and between 3 and 6 metres long.
+Apart from being useful for storing wheelie bins, bikes or garden equipment, these metres are essentially underused space.
+Although a side return extension may only add a few square metres of new space, it’s not really size that counts here.
+Instead, it’s more about the combination of the new space and the original footprint of the property.
+As well as how you go about designing the combined space as a whole.
+By opening up the small, narrow corridors of a Victorian terrace, you can create an open plan environment.
+This, in turn, maximises your space.
 A side return extension is one of the most effective home renovations for those who don’t want to compromise their existing garden but need additional living space.

-Extending the kitchen out from the rear of the property is one of the most popular home extensions for growing families.
-By bringing the kitchen space out to meet the main part of the garden, you’re instantly making the garden more accessible and welcoming – enabling this space to be used more frequently.
-We recommend you chose wide fully opening doors, such as Bi-fold or Sliding, for a kitchen extension which will create a seamless transition between the indoor and outdoor spaces.
+Extending the kitchen out from the rear of the property is one of the most popular home extensions.
+It works well for growing families.
+By bringing the kitchen space out to meet the main part of the garden, you’re instantly making the garden more accessible.
+In turn, this enables the space to be used more frequently.
+We recommend you choose wide, fully-opening doors, such as bifold or sliding, for a kitchen extension.
+This will create a seamless transition between the indoor and outdoor spaces.
 With a good kitchen extension, when the doors are open, it should be difficult to tell where the kitchen ends and the garden begins!

 If you’re planning to do a side return extension or thinking about a kitchen extension to the rear, consider whether a wraparound extension would better suit your needs.
-By combining a side return with a rear extension into one ‘L-shape’ extension you can make use of both the extra width to the side and the additional few metres to the back of the property.
-This will completely transform you’re living area and how you use it, a wraparound extension is ideal for growing families who love to cook, relax and spend time together or those who like to socialise and entertain.
+By combining a side return with a rear extension into one ‘L-shape’ extension, you can make use of both the extra width to the side and the additional few metres to the back of the property.
+This will completely transform your living area and how you use it.
+A wraparound extension is ideal for growing families who love to cook, relax and spend time together.
+Or, it is perfect those who like to socialise and entertain.

-The advantage of a Loft Conversion is that it can be used however you want, adding further bedroom, a bathroom, a home office or even a self-contained flat (if planning allows).
-So unless you are really organised and have your belongings neatly stored away in your loft, chances are you’re not making the most of the available space.
-With some well thought out planning and some clever built-in storage you’ll find that you have more space to keep your belongings and a whole extra floor of living space.
-Lofts are also great value for money, a typical loft conversion costs around £40,000 on average and could add 20% to the value of your home.
+The advantage of a loft conversion is that it can be used however you want.
+Perhaps adding a further bedroom, a bathroom, a home office or even a self-contained flat (if planning allows).
+So, unless you are really organised with belongings neatly stored away in your loft, chances are you’re not making the most of the available space.
+With some well thought-out planning, and clever built-in storage, you’ll find that you have more space to keep your belongings.
+Not to mention a whole extra floor of living space.
+Lofts are also great value for money.
+A typical loft conversion costs around £40,000 on average, and could add 20% to the value of your home.

-If you are considering a home extension and are unsure which option might be best for you then get in touch with our Enquires Team to arrange a Design Consultation with one of our Architectural Designers.
+If you are considering a home extension but are unsure which option might be best for you, then get in touch!
+Or you can click here to book in a free Design Consultation with one of our architectural designers.
 It is a fantastic opportunity to gain free advice on planning, feasibility and the costs associated.
-Call us on 0207 495 6561 or email email@example.com and we will be in touch.
+Alternatively, call us on 0207 495 6561 or email email@example.com and we will be happy to help!